 Polymorphism is of two types:

-Run time polymorphism is a process in which the call to an overridden method is resolved at runtime.
-In python, we implement the run time polymorphism through method overriding.
+Run-time polymorphism is the process in which the call to an overridden method is resolved at run-time.
+In Python, we implement run-time polymorphism through method overriding.

 Method overriding allows us to change the implementation of a method in the child class that is defined in the parent class.

 To override a method the following conditions must be met:

 - There should be inheritance.
 The child class should be derived from the parent class.

 - The method that we are redefining must have the same number of parameters as the method in the parent class.